-The ICVAC has several linkages with the International Classification of Crime for Statistical Purposes (ICCS).
-First, for category 1 on homicide of children, the ICVAC closely follows the structure of homicide in the ICCS.
+The ICVAC has several linkages with the ICCS.
+First, for category 1 on violent killing of a child, the ICVAC mirrors section 1 of the ICCS (Acts leading to death or intending to cause death).
 Second, for some acts of violence, the ICVAC uses the corresponding definition of crime in the ICCS but makes it child specific.
-For example, homicide of children in the ICVAC is defined as "acts leading to death or intending to cause death of a child", derived from the ICCS definition of homicide: "acts leading to death or intending to cause death".
 The scope of the ICVAC, however, differs from the ICCS.
-The unit of classification of the ICCS is the act that constitutes a criminal offence.
-The ICVAC does not regulate only crimes but all acts of violence, whether they are lawful or not under any national law.
+The unit of classification of the ICCS is the act that constitutes a criminal offence.53 The ICVAC does not regulate only crimes but all acts of violence, whether they are lawful or not under any national law.
 In other words, even when the definitions of some violent acts correspond to definitions of crimes in the ICCS, the common element is the violent act and not its unlawfulness.
 A correspondence table between the two classifications is found in Annex 3.